Yemen – The largest humanitarian crisis in the world (U.N.)

 Yemen is the poorest country in the Arab World and its people are suffering in a dreadful sectarian war that’s been raging since 2015.

-In the midst of this conflict, radio is reaching thousands with God’s promise of peace and hope.
+In the midst of this conflict, radio and digital media is reaching thousands with God’s promise of peace and hope.